Because of the vast number of magazines covered by this site (over 8000 at

 in question, illustrated, where possible, with thumbnail cover scans of each

-issue.
-As mentioned above, this are linked from both the Magazine List and Magazine
+image).
+As mentioned above, this are linked from both the Magazine List and

-Data pages for the magazines in question.
-In addition, there are a series of
+Magazine Data pages for the magazines in question.
+In addition, there are a

 Worlds) these pages also contain detailed discussions of the magazines in